artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/Ripes/README.md

 Ripes allows simulating many aspects of computer organization, structure, and architecture.
 In this lab, we will use it to visualize the execution of programs in two of the simulated processors: *Single-Cycle processor* and *Complete 5-stage Pipelined processor*.

 ## Building the *Single-Cycle processor*
-Look at the following presentation which shows step-by-step how to build the Ripes Single-Cycle processor and several examples of a subset of instructions executing on it: [BuildingRipesSingleCycle](https://drive.google.com/file/d/1ltiDqyqdh34iVbHx_IfEizBPG4y45GcI/view?usp=sharing).
+Look carefully at the following presentation which shows step-by-step how to build the Ripes Single-Cycle processor and several examples of a subset of instructions executing on it: [BuildingRipesSingleCycle](https://drive.google.com/file/d/1ltiDqyqdh34iVbHx_IfEizBPG4y45GcI/view?usp=sharing).

-The following presentation shows step-by-step how to build the Single-Cycle processor from the Harris&Harris (H&H) textbook: [SlidesModule5](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2module5.pdf)
+In addition to the previous slides, the following presentation shows step-by-step and in great detail how to build the Single-Cycle processor from the Harris&Harris (H&H) textbook: [SlidesModule5](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2module5.pdf)

 ## Basic use of the *Single-Cycle processor*
+The construction of the Single-Cycle processor is first explained theoretically using the slides provided above.
+During this explanation, students must perform the corresponding tests from the list below, executing the instructions and carefully analyzing the processor signals in detail.

 To use Ripes for the *Single-Cycle processor*, follow these steps:

 1. Start the Ripes simulator.